 In 2013, Priscilla designed and launched ECT’s Institute for Arts Integration, a professional training program for teachers, teaching artists, community-based educators, and pre-service college students, funded by the National Endowment for the Arts.
 In 2011, she presented a TEDx Talk entitled The Moment of Inspiration for Pioneer Valley TEDx at Amherst College.

 Priscilla has created numerous arts integration initiatives to enhance academic achievement in public schools.
 She has taught Professional Development workshops for many district-wide school systems in Massachusetts and Connecticut, as well as the Wang Center in Boston, the Smithsonian Institution in Washington D.C., the History Institute at the University of Massachusetts, and the Collaborative for Educational Services in Northampton, MA.
 She has collaborated on the development of several Teacher Training Institutes with numerous partners, with funding from the National Endowment for the Humanities and Teaching American History grants.
-She is adjunct faculty at the University of Hartford.
+She is adjunct faculty at the University of Hartford and Westfield State University.

 Priscilla serves on the Massachusetts Arts Education Advisory Council, the MassCreative Leadership Council, the MCC Creative Youth Development Council, the Holyoke Early Literacy Initiative, and is a member of the Massachusetts cohort of the National Creating Connection Initiative.
 Priscilla is currently working on a book entitled: Actively Engaged- Theater as a Dynamic Teaching Tool.